Michele-Alberti/trails/README.md

 git merge main --no-ff
 ```

-Use _update file from last release_ as commit message.
+Use _"pdate file from last release"_ as commit message.